 What is a Herniated Disc?

-A herniated disc is a type of back injury, commonly caused by overexertion and accidents.
+A herniated disc is a type of back injury, commonly caused by overexertion or a workplace or motor vehicle accident.

 Herniated discs are extremely painful and can potentially lead to long-term debilitation.